castier1/debugger-Project/README.md

 	extit    to quit this interface
 	run      to run the program
-	signal   to print the last signal received
-	PID      to print the PID
+	signal   to print the last signal received pid      to print the PID
-	PPID     to print the Parent PID
+	ppid     to print the Parent PID
-	GID      to print the GID
+	gid      to print the GID
-	PGID     to print the Parent GID
+	pgid     to print the Parent GID
 	pwd      to print the absolute path of the program to analyse file     to print the name of the source code file meta     to print all the metadata of the file to analyse (type, mode, owner, size, time)